jj-zhu/jj-zhu.github.io/research.md

 #### Robustness and uncertainty in learning and control

+**Uncertainty Quantification under Distributional Ambiguity using Kernel Mean Embedding Moment Problem**.
+Jia-Jie Zhu, Wittawat Jitkrittum, Moritz Diehl, Bernhard Schölkopf, 2020.
+Working paper

 **A Kernel Mean Embedding Approach to Reducing Conservativeness in Stochastic Programming and Control**.
-Zhu, Jia-Jie, Moritz Diehl and Bernhard Scholkopf, 2020.
+Zhu, Jia-Jie, Moritz Diehl and Bernhard Schölkopf, 2020.
 To appear in PMLR
 [paper](https://arxiv.org/pdf/2001.10398.pdf)

 **A New Distribution-Free Concept for Representing, Comparing, and Propagating Uncertainty in Dynamical Systems with Kernel Probabilistic Programming.** Zhu, Jia-Jie, Krikamol Muandet, Moritz Diehl, and Bernhard Schölkopf.
 To appear in IFAC 2020